• Skip to primary navigation

 Instant Pot Potato Leek Soup with chives

 I was trying to think of soups to make in my Instant Pot now that it's cooler, and the first one that came to mind was a potato leek soup.
-So I did some research, made sure I could find leeks at the store, and voila!
+Voila!
 Here it is.
 An Instant Pot potato and leek soup that is creamy and delicious.

 The flavor of the leeks can be mild, but delicious.
 And they are perfect blended up with the potatoes.
 It allows for a flavorful, warming soup.